Appy011/are_you_dirty_enough/README.md

 #### Zero Crossing Rate (ZCR):

 ZRC is the measure of the rate at which a signal changes the sign.
 It is recorded on both instances, namely 'positive-zero-negative' and 'negative-zero-positive'.
+In essence, it measures the dominant frequency of the signal.
 This is an important feature which is used in speech recognition as well as music information retrieval.
 It is applied to detect whether human speech is present in the audio segment.
 The plot shown below will provide a visual representation of how ZCR is calculated,

 <p align="center"><img src="images/zrc.png" /p>